Alisa Kresge: Vermont

 Kresge joined the coaching staff at Vermont in 2016, serving as associate head coach under Chris Day.
 After Day resigned his position amid an investigation into his verbal conduct and subsequently took an assistant coaching position at La Salle, Kresge was given the title of interim head coach for the 2018–19 season.

 During her interim coaching season, Kresge guided the Catamounts to its best record in nearly a decade going 11–18 overall for the most wins since the 2009–10 season.
 On April 9, 2019 the interim tag was officially lifted and Kresge was named the ninth head coach in Vermont women's basketball history.
 During the 2021–22 season, Kresge led the Catamounts to the first 20-win season since the 2009–10 season, finishing with a 20–11 overall record and an appearance in the semifinals of the 2022 America East tournament.
 The following season, the Catamounts claimed the America East regular-season title for the first time in 21 years, and the America East tournament title for the first time since 2010, earning an appearance in the 2023 NCAA tournament.
 Vermont faced second-seeded UConn, falling 95–52.

 The 2023–24 season saw Kresge guide Vermont to a 25–12 overall record, earning the team a berth in the 2024 WNIT, where it won three games en route to the Fab 4, falling to Saint Louis at Patrick Gym 57–54.
+In 2024–25, the Catamounts finished 21–13, capturing the 2025 America East tournament, and a bid to the 2025 NCAA Tournament, where they lost to NC State 75–55..
+The following season would see Kresge guide Vermont to both the America East regular season and tournament titles, with a 27–8 record, earning a bid to the 2026 NCAA Tournament where the Catamounts fell as a 13–seed in the first round to Louisville..
+During the season, Kresge became Vermont's all-time coaching wins leader in a 61–59 win over Dartmouth on December 28, 2025.

+Richmond

+On April 11, 2026, Kresge was named the head women's basketball coach at Richmond.